cdstanford/dz3-artifact/README.md

 ### Experiment 3

-The second experiment corresponds to the bottom group in Figure 6 (Handwritten).
+The third experiment corresponds to the bottom group in Figure 6 (Handwritten).
 To run it, make sure you are still in `/home/experiments`, then run `./experiment_3.sh`.

 Unlike the first two experiments, there are not as many handwritten experiments.
 So, the script is configured for the artifact to run all of them (the `suite_full` benchmark set), without thinning.